 Philadelphia Employers Claiming Undue Hardship

 In order to demonstrate undue hardship, an employer must demonstrate cost and operational impacts that would impair normal business operations and budgets.

 The Philadelphia Commission on Human Relations (PCHR) released a new Protecting Pregnant Employees posting that informs employees of their right to be free from discrimination in relation to pregnancy, childbirth and related medical conditions.
 Employers must provide the posting to all new and existing employees by April 20, 2014.

-> The GovDocs Research Department has confirmed with the Philadelphia Human Resources Compliance Department that the posting is required for Philadelphia employers, in spite of language in the ordinance suggesting the posting is optional.
+The Philadelphia Human Resources Compliance Department says the posting is required for Philadelphia employers, in spite of language in the ordinance suggesting the posting is optional.